RepLDM: Reprogramming Pretrained Latent Diffusion Models for High-Quality, High-Efficiency, High-Resolution Image Generation: Experiments

 We report the performance of all methods on four different resolutions (Height $\times$ Width): $4096\times 4096$, $4096\times 2048$, $2048\times 4096$, and $2048\times 2048$.
 Considering that the generation time for HR images far exceeds that for low-resolution images, we used 2k prompts at the resolution of $2048\times 2048$, and 1k prompts for resolutions greater $2048\times 2048$.
-For all resolutions, we set $\gamma=0.004$ and $\eta_1=0.06$ for \framework.
+For all resolutions, we set $\gamma=0.004$, $\beta=3$ and $\eta_1=0.06$ for \framework.
 Given that the $4096\times 4096$ resolution is significantly larger than other resolutions, we set $\eta_2 = [0.1, 0.2]$ (\textit{i.e.}, $T_0=50$, $T_1=5$, $T_2=10$) for $4096\times4096$, and $\eta_2=[0.2]$ (\textit{i.e.}, $T_0=50$ and $T_1=10$) for other resolutions.
 When generating images with an aspect ratio of $r^{\prime}$, we reshape the initially sampled Gaussian noise $\boldsymbol{\epsilon}$ in the first stage to match $r^{\prime}$.
 This process keeps the number of tokens in $\boldsymbol{\epsilon}$ unchanged, preventing drastic fluctuations in the entropy of the attention maps in the transformer~\citep{jin2024training} leading to higher-quality images.

 Table~\ref{table:comparison} manifests that \framework significantly outperforms previous SOTA models, AccDiffusion and DemoFusion.
 This indicates that \framework generates images with higher quality.
+For more comprehensive analyses, we repeat the experiments of Table~\ref{table:comparison} with different random seeds to perform error analyses and conduct a further comparison of the models on the LAION-5B benchmark~\cite{schuhmann2022laion}; see Appendix~\ref{apx:robustness_analysis}.

-Notably, Table~\ref{table:comparison_time} indicates that \framework demonstrates remarkable advantage in inference speed compared to the SOTA models.
-On a consumer-grade 3090 GPU, \framework requires only about one-fifth of the inference time needed by SOTA models such as DemoFusion and AccDiffusion.
+Table~\ref{table:comparison_time} indicates that \framework demonstrates remarkable advantage in inference speed compared to the SOTA models.
+On a single 3090 GPU, \framework requires only about one-fifth of the inference time needed by SOTA models such as DemoFusion and AccDiffusion.